khusmann/frictionless-categorical-examples/table-based-categoricals/README.md

 1. When we define a table-based `categories` property, should the referenced field automatically get a `unique` constraint?

+1. When a `valueField` is not specified, should it default to the name of the current column?

-2. What happens when definitions of `foreignKeys` and `categories` conflict?
+1. What happens when definitions of `foreignKeys` and `categories` conflict?

-3. Are all single-field `foreignKeys` functionally equivalent to `categories`?
+1. Are all single-field `foreignKeys` functionally equivalent to `categories`?
    I.e. should single-field `foreignKeys` be considered categorical values?

-4. Does the idea of value labels generalize to multi-field `foreignKeys`?
+1. Does the idea of value labels generalize to multi-field `foreignKeys`?